rmnigm/data-analytics-course/README.md

 # Data Analytics Course
 ## Description
 Crash course on data analytics (or data science) for students planning to become interns and junior specialists.
 Course is heavily impacted by author's subjective opinions and work experience.
+- Lectures are available on [Youtube](https://youtube.com/playlist?list=PLLMnF0ZYLz5raMMeqVsiqCVdl4XFFEN1C)
-Feel free to ask anything in [TG channel](https://t.me/pm_student_circle) and [Discord server](https://discord.gg/5YxQjAcusy)!
+- Feel free to ask anything in [telegram channel](https://t.me/pm_student_circle) or via email

 ## Topics
 - Data Structures in Python
 - *Numpy, Pandas*, basics of dataviz